The calm fjords, the busy capital, or the barren Arctic – which Norway do you prefer?

-In 1903, that’s what the engineer and writer, Ole Wilhelm Fasting, found at Solstrand Hotel & Bad – sitting on the water’s edge at the entrance to the western fjords.
+In 1903, that’s what the engineer and writer Ole Wilhelm Fasting found at Solstrand hotel & bad – sitting on the water’s edge at the entrance to the western fjords.

-The establishment was built a decade earlier by the ship owner and future Norwegian Prime Minister, Christian Michelsen.
-“It was, for the wealthy of the time, an escape from the stresses of daily life in nearby Bergen,” says its modern day proprietor, Pernille Schau-Larsen.
+The establishment was built a decade earlier by the ship owner and future Norwegian prime minister Christian Michelsen.
+“It was, for the wealthy of the time, an escape from the stresses of daily life in nearby Bergen”, says its modern day proprietor Pernille Schau-Larsen.

 Across the mountains, it’s a rather different world.
 When Kristian Gahre first came to Oslo several decades ago, he encountered a busy seafront filled with heavy traffic and industry.
 Coming from tiny Mandal, the capital seemed huge and overwhelming.

 At the turn of the century, this is where the successful car dealer Bertel O. Steen established his business.
-The hotel restaurant next door, Ni & Tyve (meaning “twenty-nine,” after the street address), was his private residence – and retains the atmosphere of a private house and garden.
+The hotel restaurant next door, Ni & Tyve (meaning “twenty-nine,” after the street address), was his private residence and still retains the atmosphere of a private house and garden.
 It serves Mediterranean food with a Nordic twist.

 “It’s a stark contrast to the higher tempo of the city.
-When you come to the hotel, we want you to leave behind your stress and problems,” Nilsen says.
+When you come to the hotel, we want you to leave behind your stress and problems”, Nilsen says.

 Apart from its location and history, Lysebu is best known for its award-winning restaurant and the world-class wine cellar.
 Many of their ingredients are from their own garden, and they have a seasonal menu.
-“Sensory experiences are a large part of what De historiske is about: the atmosphere, the architecture – and the food”.
+“Sensory experiences are a large part of what De historiske is about: the atmosphere, the architecture – and the food.”

 If Oslo represents Norway’s urbanity, then Svalbard lies at the opposite extreme.
 The archipelago ranges from 74° to 81° north latitude – or, in simpler terms, considerably further north than most people will ever go.

 For him, Svalbard is first and foremost a place full of surprises.
 Actually, the first surprise is the fact that the settlement exists at all.
-“Many are startled by the fact that Longyearbyen is such a thriving community,” says Heio.
-The town has more than 2000 inhabitants, and even sports a gourmet restaurant.
+“Many are startled by the fact that Longyearbyen is such a thriving community”, says Heio.
+The town has more than 2,000 inhabitants and even sports a gourmet restaurant.

-After a long day spent hiking, taking a boat trip along the coast or visiting the nearby Russian mining town (!), it’ll probably taste extra good.
+After a long day spent hiking, taking a boat trip along the coast, or visiting the nearby Russian mining town (!), it’ll probably taste extra good.

 Longyearbyen is the largest settlement, but there are others – including the Ny-Ålesund research station, the Norwegian mine at Sveagruva, and the Russian mining community of Barentsburg.
-According to Statistics Norway, the archipelago had a total of 2 667 registered inhabitants as of July 1, 2015.